wp-statistics/wp-statistics/readme.txt

 == Changelog ==
 = dev-master =
+* The new version proves itself more than twice as faster because we had a lot of changes in the plugin.
+* Improvement: Many functions converted to classes.
+* Improvement: Export data on the optimization page.
+* Improvement: Constants, Include files.
+* Improvement: Setting/Optimization page stylesheet and removed jQuery UI to generate tabs.
-* Added: Top Search Words.
-Thanks [Farhad Sakhaei](https://github.com/Dedi-Data)
+* Added: Top Search Words in the plugin.
+* Fixed: Some notices error.
-* Removed: Some unused variables and optimization the plugin.
+* Removed: Some unused variables.
 * Removed: Force English option feature in the plugin.
-* Improvement: Setting/Optimization page stylesheet and removed jQuery UI to generate tabs.
-* Improvement: Export data on the optimization page.
-* Improvement: Constants, Includes and moved some functions to the class.
-* Improvement: The classes method and created some class to do some tasks in the plugin.
-Thanks [Farhad Sakhaei](https://github.com/Dedi-Data)
-* Fixed: Some notice errors.
+* Thanks [Farhad Sakhaei](https://dedidata.com/) To help us with this changes.

 = 12.1.3 =
 * We're sorry about last issues.
 Now you can update to new version to resolve conflict issues.